Why Voting for Independent Candidates Isn't a Wasted Vote

-Third-party candidates in the country have long been perceived as candidates with no chance of winning.
-Therefore, people view voting third party as a wasted vote.
-Thus, many electorates feel they must either vote for the "lesser of two evils" or risk throwing away their vote.
-Potential viewpoints are left out when electorates are discouraged from voting for party contestants.
-This perception also ignores that many third-party candidates have significantly impacted American politics.
-For example, Perot's candidacy in 1992 injected new ideas into the political discourse.
+However, potential viewpoints are left out when voters are discouraged from voting for alternative candidates.
+This perception also ignores the fact that many third-party candidates have significantly impacted American politics.
+For example, Ross Perot's candidacy in 1992 injected new ideas into the political discourse.
 His candidacy helped to shape national policy decisions.
 The U.S. voting system is a winner-takes-all plurality, which makes it hard for third-party candidates to win.
-This article will give a detailed American political science review on why voting for third parties is not a waste.
+This article will give a detailed review of why voting for third parties is not a waste.

 Mainstream parties in the world tend to ignore key issues that affect citizens.
 Some issues include income inequality, climate change, and mental health.
 Few political groups have a clear solution to the rising rich-poor disparities.
 Thus, this inequality produces poverty, social instability, and unequal healthcare and education.
 Also, climate change affects everyone, yet politicians think scientists and environmentalists should handle it.
 Many people have already suffered diverse consequences like rising sea levels.
 Also, the mental health crisis has been rising for years, yet many political parties ignore it.
 These issues can have detrimental consequences on the whole of society.
 Having such points can result in a major win.
 Thus, an independent candidate can cause mainstream parties to focus on such needs.